ranger65/celtic-heroes-damage-meter/README.md

 - Open the built-in Lua engine inside Cheat Engine by going to Table, then "Show Cheat Table Lua Script"

 - Scroll to the bottom of that Lua script and find the "local basePath = ..." variable.
-Change it to the folder where you downloaded the file
+Change it to the downloaded folder(contains: damage_meter_Visuals.exe...)

 - Execute the Lua script

 - Run Damage_Meter_Visuals.exe

-If everything went well, you should see player and enemy damage appear in the Damage Meter Visuals window!
+If everything went well, you should see player and enemy damage appear in the Damage Meter Visuals window live!

 This project is a contribution to the celtic heroes community for the years this game has kept me captivated edit it as you see fit-